 While straightforward as a standalone router, the RT-AX92U is quite different from a mesh system.
 Again, that's because it dedicates its only Wi-Fi 6 band, the 5GHz-2, as the dedicated backhaul.

 It's important to note that this band uses DFS channels, and as such, it might be less reliable if you live near a radar station.

 Also, clients that don't support DFS might not be able to connect to it.
 Keep this in mind if you intend to use an RT-AX92U as a standalone router.

 A Wi-Fi 5 mesh system at its core

-Having a strong backhaul, though, you can probably place the hardware units further apart to deliver a broader coverage — Asus claims the mesh can handle up to 6000 ft².
-But in terms of speed, the system’s ceiling speed will cap at 867 Mbps.
-Real-world speeds will be much lower.
+Having a strong Wi-Fi 6 backhaul, though, you can place the hardware units farther apart to deliver a broader coverage -- Asus claims the mesh can handle up to 6000 ft² (557 m2).

 Non-pre-synced hardware, wired backhaul support